Pomilon/Pome/docs/04-functions.md

 ## Higher-Order Functions

-Functions that take other functions as parameters:
+Functions that take other functions as parameters or return them are called higher-order functions.

 ```pome
 fun apply(operation, a, b) {